 - Plagiarism of Authorship.
 The author is acknowledged as the author of the paperwork of others.

-A paper detailing the same research should not be published in more than one journal or primary publication by the same author.
-The simultaneous submission of the same article to more than one publication is unethical and inappropriate publishing activity.
+Papers discussing the same research results may not be published in more than one journal or other publication by the same author.
+Simultaneously submitting the same article to more than one publication is an unethical and inappropriate publishing activity.

 Acknowledgment of sources